nazar/recipetrees/README.md

 # Support

+This codebase has not been updated since late 2011.

 RecipeTrees is released under the MIT license.
 Please fork and customise to your requirements.

 Contact me via GitHub if you require assistance in deploying a RecipeTrees fork to your server or if you require any specific modifications.